appliedFinance/Modern-Portfolio-Theory/README.md

 Byron was fresh out of high school and landed a great job with a hedge fund.
 Douglas Day was the managing director; he was a high charisma smooth-talker.
-And wouldn’t you know it just as Byron looked at his cell phone it started ringing.
-Incoming caller’s name glowed Douglas Day.
+And wouldn’t you know it just as Byron looked at his cell phone it started ringing, the Incoming Caller’s name glowed Douglas Day.

 Byron’s eyes widened.
 He took a deep breath and answered the phone.